 This opening plainly does not make the judge want to hear more.
-Even worse, Belcom's lawyers have now reminded the judge-twice-that Belcom is accused of Most litigators can rattle off a hence-the-title opening for any paper, even before they have an inkling of their position.

-violating a court order.
+Even worse, Belcom's lawyers have now reminded the judge-twice-that Belcom is accused of violating a court order.
 And they've done nothing to dispel that notion.
 What's more, the judge knows nothing at all about Belcom's position.

 Most judges probably skim over such inane chunks of introductory text.
 But if a judge paused to consider such an opener, the only conceivable response might be: "Oh, I get it.
 That's why you used that title up above!
-Thank you for telling me that this isn't a falsely labeled court paper!"3
+Thank you for telling me that this isn't a falsely labeled court paper!"